hackersupreme/redux-coupon-calculator/README.md

 }
 ```

-The `removeCuopon` function's payload is the id of the object to be removed.
+The `removeCoupon` function's payload is the id of the object to be removed.

 ```
 {
-	type: REMOVE_CUOPON,
+	type: REMOVE_COUPON,
 	payload: id
 }
 ```

-The `updateCuopon` functions's payload is just the cuopon object to be updated itself.
+The `updateCoupon` functions's payload is just the coupon object to be updated itself.

 ```
 {
-	type: UPDATE_CUOPON,
+	type: UPDATE_COUPON,
-	payload: cuopon
+	payload: coupon
 }
 ```

 ### Reducers

-There are three actions for the reducer function to account for: `ADD_CUOPON`, `UPDATE_CUOPON`, and `REMOVE_CUOPON`.
+There are three actions for the reducer function to account for: `ADD_COUPON`, `UPDATE_COUPON`, and `REMOVE_COUPON`.
 The reducer is a switch statement with each case being the action type.

-The `ADD_CUOPON` action causes the reducer to add the coupon's id to the `allIds` array and adds the coupon object to the `byIds` object.
+The `ADD_COUPON` action causes the reducer to add the coupon's id to the `allIds` array and adds the coupon object to the `byIds` object.

-The `REMOVE_CUOPON` action removes the coupon's id from the `allIds` array and removes the coupon object from the `byIds` object.
+The `REMOVE_COUPON` action removes the coupon's id from the `allIds` array and removes the coupon object from the `byIds` object.

-The `UPDATE_CUOPON` action uses the id from the action to find the object being edited and updates the coupon's values in the `byIds` object.
+The `UPDATE_COUPON` action uses the id from the action to find the object being edited and updates the coupon's values in the `byIds` object.

 If I add any more actions to the app I'll separate these out to their own files.